jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Angry
 This character must be in your first attack each turn if able.
 (It can be a team attack.)

+---

+Q: Does the Angry character *have* to attack?

+A: You may choose not to attack at all.
+However, if you do decide to attack, Rhino must be a participant in your first one.

+^Sou

 # Appears
 When a card enters play it “appears.”
 Whether you played it from hand or some modifier put it into play.
 If a card changes sides or is turned face-up, that does not count as “appearing.”
 When a character, location, or equipment appears, it is a new character, location, or equipment.